 Nostalgia is a rather unique human expression.
 The idea of reflecting on events that took place within the past as though they can be influenced in any way seems rather silly on paper, but it seems to be an expression of almost universal comfort when experienced.
 For Anne Brontë, looking back would not have been a difficult thing to do — the tragedies that she experienced throughout life would have made looking back a rather pleasant kind of escapism.
-In her poem, Past Days, she explores this escapist concept, and juxtaposes past with present in her own unique style.
+In her poem, Past Days, she explores this escapist concept and juxtaposes past with the present in her own unique style.
 Past Days was written by Anne Brontë, but was published under her common pen name, the decidedly non-gendered Acton.

 Past Days Analysis

 ‘Tis strange to think, there was a time

 When laughter really cheered the heart,

 And tears of grief would only flow

 In sympathy for others’ woe;